Solo Female Travel In Mexico (2024) – A Complete Guide

 I’m not saying nothing bad ever happens in Mexico but I am saying that it’s overall a fantastic place to travel solo with far fewer concerns for females than either India or South Africa.
 As long as you are sensible, it is safe to solo travel in Mexico.

 For first-time solo female travellers, I’d always suggest starting out somewhere easy like Europe or Southeast Asia.
 In an ideal world, I’d say save Mexico until you’ve got your confidence up in those places.
-However, if you’re really keen to, it’s still doable for a first-timer if you have your wits about you and follow advice.
+However, if you’re really keen to, it’s still doable for a first time solo traveller if you have your wits about you and follow advice.

 If you’ve travelled alone before then you’ll have no issues.
 I hope these solo female travel tips for Mexico will guide you during your trip.